-If you want to keep more longer, freeze them.
-It will be last for 3 months.
+If you want to keep them longer, freeze them.
+It will last for 3 months.
 In the same way as to store in a refrigerator, wrap each and put them in a sealable bag.

 In Japan, people really enjoy making homemade dried persimmons “Hoshigaki”.

 It seems too many tips but, basically only keeps eyes on persimmons to prevent growing mold every day.

 To avoid moldy dried persimmons, choose the right drying place and the right season.